Top 10 Best Sites

 “That sounds like a waste of time.
 It’s not like guys are going to tell you they’re murderers or rapists,” one bitter stranger once told me.
 Well, they don’t tell you they’re jerks either, but sometimes you just know.

-When you join a dating site, you’re putting your personal information as well as your heart on the line, so it’s not unreasonable to take precautions and protect yourself from creeps, scammers, and ill-intentioned dates.
+When you join a dating site, you’re putting your personal information and your heart on the line, so it’s reasonable to take precautions and protect yourself from creeps, scammers, and ill-intentioned dates.
 If you’re wondering how to stay safe as you create a dating profile and mingle online, you can follow our top nine safety tips for online daters.

 Our first tip is to separate your online dating identity from your everyday online activity.
 By keeping those two worlds apart, you can keep strangers from stalking your other accounts.
-By using a brand-new and unconnected email and username, you give yourself a foolproof escape route should things turn sour.
+You should think about creating a brand-new and unconnected email and username to use for your dating profile.
+That way, you’ll have an escape route should things turn sour.

 AVG Product Evangelist Tony Anscombe recommends creating a burner email account to sign up for a dating site.
 That way, Tony explained, if you have a bad experience on the site, you can completely erase your existence and cut ties with no lingering connection to your primary email account.

 Your online dating photos typically have a central spot on your profile because, like it or not, looks are very important to potential matches.
 Your photos will come under scrutiny and can tell visitors who you are.
 Just make sure it isn’t TMI.

 You should take care that the images you put out there aren’t breadcrumbs leading back to your social media accounts or real-life identity.
 To keep yourself from being recognized, don’t reuse your Facebook or Instagram photos — unless you want strangers tracing your pics back to you.